Longo-Lab/Longo-Lab.github.io/docs/projects/projects.md

 ---
 layout: default
-title: Project overview
+title: Projects
 nav_order: 1
+has_children: true
+has_toc: false
+permalink: /docs/projects
 ---

-# Project overview
+# Projects

 Below is a list of projects containing RNA-seq data.